Distant Memories Swim

 In 2003, I swam the first long distance Distant Memories Swim to raise awareness for Alzheimer's disease which impacts over 55,000 families here on Long Island.
-Since then, I've been joined by my friends and together we have risen over $79,000 for research and programming for the Alzheimer's Disease Resource Center (ADRC).
+Since then, I've been joined by my friends and together we have raised in excess of over $100,000 for research and programming for the Alzheimer's Disease Resource Center (ADRC).

-The event starts at 9 a.m. on Monday, August 5, 2013.
-The Distant Memories Swim team participants will swim with me at 10 a.m. from Asharoken Beach in Northport, across Northport Bay, to Knollwood Beach in Huntingon to raise funds to fight this disease and other forms of dementia.
+The Opening Ceremonies begins at 9:00 a.m. on Tuesday, July 28, 2015.
+The Distant Memories Swim team participants will swim with me at 9:15 a.m. from Asharoken Beach in Northport, across Northport Bay, to Knollwood Beach in Huntingon to raise funds to fight this disease and other forms of dementia.

 It is estimated that 14-16 million of today's baby boomers will have Alzheimer's disease.
 The social, economical, and emotional impact will be devastating.
 Damage begins 10-20 years before symptoms appear.
 We must find a way to prevent Alzheimer's disease now, before the damage begins.
 By donating, the mind you save may be your own or a loved one's.
 Please join me and my friends in the fight against Alzheimer's disease by donating to the Alzheimer's Disease Resource Center.

 Please help us reach our goal of $20,000.00.